skip to main content

 • Accelerate project delivery, especially for smaller infrastructure improvements.

-• Remove barriers to using Federal-Aid Highway Program funds for pedestrian, bicycle and transit projects and low-cost, distributed safety projects.
+• Remove barriers to using Federal-Aid Highway Program funds for pedestrian, bicycle, and transit projects and low-cost, distributed safety projects.

 • Leverage Federal-Aid Highway Program funds to enhance transit access and operation.